 Day 3 – Moderate uphill

 After a leisurely evening, or morning by the river, we’ll retrace our steps then continue up and onto the Tonto trail.
 This day typically offers some of the most impressive views of the Grand Canyon.
-While hiking the Tonto you can see a thousand feet down into the inner gorge, thousands of feet up to the Canyon’s rim, and miles across the Canyon divide within the same breathtaking glace.
+While hiking the Tonto you can see a thousand feet down into the inner gorge, thousands of feet up to the Canyon’s rim, and miles across the Canyon divide within the same breathtaking glance.

 Day 4 – Intense uphill

-Arrival time: When scheduling flights or planning your drive, please allow enough time to arrive no later than 7pm the evening before your trek begins so that you can attend the pre-trek orientation (typically scheduled between 6:00pm-7:00pm at the Little America Hotel, Flagstaff lobby).
+When scheduling flights or planning your drive, please allow enough time to arrive no later than 7pm the evening before your trek begins so that you can attend the pre-trek orientation (typically scheduled between 6:00pm-7:00pm at the Little America Hotel, Flagstaff lobby).

-Departure time: We plan on exiting the trail between 12pm and 2pm on the last day of the trek.
+We plan on exiting the trail between 12pm and 2pm on the last day of the trek.
 However, the last day is always uphill, and there can be some variability based on individual fitness and preparedness.
 Please plan your return transportation accordingly.
 If flying out of Flagstaff on the same day, we suggest scheduling flights for departure no earlier than 4:50pm.
 Staying one additional night on the South Rim or in Flagstaff, and departing the following day is also popular option.

-WHAT YOU’LL NEEED
+WHAT YOU’LL NEED

-Joining a TSX experience is easy.
-Don’t own a backpack or tent?
-Not a problem.
-We provide backpacks, tents and sleeping pads for those who need them, at no additional charge.
-We also take care of all group items like pots, stoves, food, food storage, water filters, first aid and more.
+Don’t own a backpack, tent or sleeping bag?
+We provide all major gear for those who request it at no additional charge.
+We also take care of all group items like stoves, food, water filters, first aid and more.
 Your guides will do the cooking and dishes.
-Just show up with your boots and personal items, ready to hike!
+Just show up with your personal items ready to hike!